Restrictions On Abortion Medication Deserve A Second Look, Says A Former FDA Head

 What would you say to people who argue that mifepristone does carry risk for serious complications for some women, and that therefore it should remain strictly regulated?

 I would just say that like many prescription drugs, there are risks.
 But the risks with mifepristone are well known and it's still by prescription.
 So a doctor has to prescribe the medication and it has a black box warning to make sure that the doctor informs the patient about risks, which the serious ones are quite rare.
 They could include heavy bleeding, abdominal pain or fever.
 And if a patient experiences that, they go back and get in touch with their doctor for further treatment.
 I would also say that the risk of medical abortion with mifepristone is far less than a surgical abortion and far less than women who undergo a death from pregnancy.
 So I think we're talking about serious adverse events that can occur.
-They're extremely rare; they are well known, and they are treatable.
+They're extremely rare; they are well known and they are treatable.

 Some also argue an abortion can cause lasting emotional trauma, and that regulations on the medication could protect women — what do you say to that?

 I would say that women are making a serious choice about whether or not to have abortion.
 And I think that one has to weigh the serious sequelae of carrying a pregnancy to term and the trauma that often comes with that, versus some psychological experience that some patients may have.
 But I think that most women make this decision quite seriously.
-They often times make it in consultation with their physician.
+They oftentimes make it in consultation with their physician.
 And I think that it offers them an opportunity to do what they know best.

-Luisa Torres is a AAAS Mass Media Fellow on NPR's science desk.
+Luisa Torres is an AAAS Mass Media Fellow on NPR's science desk.
 She's on Twitter at @luisatorresduq.